iabhishek07/appsync-crud-api/README.md

 ### CI/CD Setup (GitHub Actions Workflow)
 #### Steps to setup CI/CD using GitHub Actions
-The following is the list of steps that is executed as a part of the CICD setup:
+The following is the list of steps that is executed as a part of the CI/CD setup:

 1. Store all account credentials in GitHub secrets to access them in environment without exposing.
 The AWS credentials will be used for deploying the application into your AWS account.
 ```